draeician/ol/README.md

 ### Remote Vision Models
 When using vision models with a remote Ollama instance:
 - Use absolute paths for image files
-- Images are base64-encoded and sent in the API payload via the `images` field
+- Images are base64-encoded and sent in the API payload via the `/api/chat` endpoint
 - The image data is transmitted directly to the remote Ollama API, not as file paths
+- Vision and mixed-content requests automatically use the `/api/chat` endpoint, while text-only requests use `/api/generate`

 ## Local Usage